min2ha/ukwa-site/content/target/71855/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The future of sanctions

 The UK has a new legislative framework for imposing sanctions post-Brexit.
 What effect would the UK's departure from the EU have on sanctions policy here and in the EU?
 What is the broader international outlook?